gschool-blue-ocean/career-services-hub-20/README.md

 </div>

 ## Current Features

+The application is currently deployed to Render at https://career-services-frontend.onrender.com/

 Currently, the project has a login page for admin view, the student view and a registration option to register as a new student.
 In the main-hub, once logged in as an admin, you can see that there is a side bar and a main card container that comprises of all the student cards in the postgresSQL database.
 Once logged in as a student you will find a read only view of a students information and an option to edit certain fields of the students information.
 In addition, there is an option to register as a new student which then logs you in as the student once registered.